jesse-ai/docs/docs/faq.md

 ### What is the refund policy?-->
 ## Working with Jesse
 ### The bot does not start.
 What's wrong?
 Check if you followed the instructions on [Installation](/docs/installation) right and did the [Configuration](/docs/configuration) part.
-For live/paper trading and backtesting to work you also need to set [Routes](/docs/routes).
+For backtesting to work you also need to set [Routes](/docs/routes).
 ###  How do I configure Jesse?
 Check the [Configuration](/docs/configuration) page.

 <!---### I have waited 10 minutes, why hasn't the bot made any trades yet?!
 Thats entirly depending on your strategy and chosen timeframe.
 One reason could be, that the conditions on which your strategy would place a buy or sell order aren't met.
 Another reason could be that the current candle in your chosen timeframe didn't close yet.
 Jesse only trades after the candle has closed.
 ### I have made 20 trades already, why is my total profit negative?!